vrajpat3ll/Computer-Architecture_CS-2-04-MO/README.md

 ## Booth Multiplication

-There is an implementation of <a href="https://github.com/vrajpat3ll/Computer-Architecture_CS-2-04-MO/Labs-SamplePrograms/FinalAsssignment/BoothMultiplication.s">Booth's Multiplication Algorithm</a> given in P07-Integer Arithmetic.
+There is an implementation of <a href="https://github.com/vrajpat3ll/Computer-Architecture_CS-2-04-MO/blob/main/Labs-SamplePrograms/FinalAsssignment/BoothMultiplication.s">Booth's Multiplication Algorithm</a> given in P07-Integer Arithmetic for y'all.